 6 imported COVID-19 cases reported in Shanghai

-The first patient is a South African visiting relatives in the United States who arrived at the Shanghai Pudong International Airport on December 13.
+The first to fourth patients are Chinese working in Russia who arrived at the Shanghai Pudong International Airport on December 18 on the same flight.

-The second and third patients, both Chinese studying in the US, and the fourth patient, an American, took the same flight and arrived at the Shanghai airport on December 13.

-The fifth patient is a Chinese studying in France who arrived at the Shanghai airport on December 14.
+The fifth patient is a Chinese working in Slovenia who who arrived at the Shanghai airport on December 19.

-The sixth patient is a Chinese working in Italy who arrived at the Shanghai airport on December 14.
+The sixth patient is a Chinese studying in the US who arrived at the Shanghai airport on December 20.

 No new locally transmitted or suspected cases were reported in the past 24 hours, according to the commission.